What is the efficient market hypothesis (EMH)?

 Regardless of whether you believe EMH is accurate or not, to start trading or investing in financial markets you’ll need to:

-Alternatively, you could practise trading CFDs in a risk-free environment using an IG demo account.
+Alternatively, you could practise trading CFDs and spread bets in a risk-free environment using an IG demo account.

 Efficient market hypothesis summed up